DEMOCRATIC REPUBLIC OF CONGO

 WOMEN FOR FORESTS

-Since 2014, women in South Kivu Province have been organizing through the Women’s Earth and Climate Action Network (WECAN) in partnership with Synergie des Associations Feminines du Congo (SAFECO) to raise awareness about women’s rights and leadership; the long-term harm of industrial deforestation and illegal logging; protection of the Itombwe Rainforest in relation to climate change solutions; the importance of learning hands-on reforestation techniques; defending the rights of Indigenous Pygmy women and the local communities living in and around forest areas, and renewing cultural practices connected to land respect.
+Since 2014, Women’s Earth and Climate Action Network (WECAN) in partnership with Synergie des Associations Feminines du Congo (SAFECO) is working with women in South Kivu Province, Democratic Republic of Congo to protect and reforest damaged forest lands; build and advance food sovereignty efforts; raise awareness about women’s rights and leadership; the long-term harm of industrial deforestation and illegal logging; protection of the Itombwe Rainforest in relation to climate change solutions; learning hands-on reforestation techniques; defending the rights of Indigenous Pygmy women and the local communities living in and around forest areas, and renewing cultural practices connected to land respect.

 -

-protect and regenerate forest ecosystems for biodiversity well-being and climate mitigation;
+protect and regenerate forest ecosystems for biodiversity well-being and climate mitigation

 -